jcavenue/Javascript-Reviewer/Resources/Javascript Objects/Notes.md

 		login: function(){console.log("You're LoggedIn");}
 	};

-	const user6 = new generateUser('Trisha', 25);
+	const user6 = generateUser('Trisha', 25);
 	user6.increment();
 ```

-As soon as we create a new object newUser there is a hidden property created along side with it, which is what we called "**__ proto __**" under the hood there is a linked to the userFunctionStore Object that we can use to access the method inside it.
-Our end goal is now established when creating an object and this is very simple and straight forward.
+As soon as we create a new object newUser there is a hidden property created along side with it, which is what we called "**__ proto __**".
+Itong properties na to ay nakaset ang value sa object.prototype na isang linked para maaccess ung mga properties sa parent object or function.